Hand-Crafted Bird Collars & Parrot Poncho's

 ALWAYS USE THE COLLAR UNDER SUPERVISION

-8. Don't forget to click and treat along the way
+8. Don't forget to click and treat all along the way.

 Generously using the Clicker Training for Birds will actually supercharge your training results.
 But, by paying close attention to your birds body language and training for acceptance in slow, short steps, you are highly like to experience success.

-9. Always Combine Bird Collars with A Variety of Strategies Such as Training and Environmental Adjustments
+9. Always Combine Bird Collars with A Variety of Anti-plucking Strategies, Such as Ongoing Bird Training and Environmental Adjustments.

 By now, your avian veterinarian has coached you on creating the optimum diet for your bird and advised for supplements.
 We recommend that you read our eBook on Understanding Feather Picking and explore what other adjustments may need to be made to manage or eliminate the feather picking cycle.
 Collars and barriers have a useful place in eliminating the problem but they don’t address the underlying cause.